GluuFederation/docs-ce-prod/docs/source/authn-guide/inbound-oauth-passport.md

     |Windows Live|passport-windowslive|
     |Yahoo!|passport-yahoo-oauth2|

     If the provider of interest is not listed, it is necessary to find a proper [node package](https://www.npmjs.com/) for that provider and install it.
-Recall the package **has to be** actually a Passport.js strategy based on OAuth 1.0 or OAuth 2.0.
+Recall that the package **has to be** actually a Passport.js strategy based on OAuth 1.0 or OAuth 2.0.

     Installation can be performed the following way:

-    - Login to Gluu Server chroot.
+    - Log in to Gluu Server chroot.
     - Switch to `node` user: `su - node`.
     - Add `node` executable to path: `export PATH=$PATH:/opt/node/bin`.
     - `cd` to passport application: `cd /opt/gluu/node/passport`.
 Recommended: backup this folder before proceeding
     - Ensure your vm has Internet access and install the strategy, eg. `npm install STRATEGY --save` where `STRATEGY` is the package to install, for instance, `passport-reddit`.

-    Unfortunately strategies do not follow any standardized naming convention thus it's not possible to autofill the "Passport.js strategy" field based on words previously entered in the provider's display name.
-Also there are cases where several strategies are suitable for a given provider.
+    Unfortunately, strategies do not follow any standardized naming convention, thus it's not possible to autofill the "Passport.js strategy" field based on words previously entered in the provider's display name.
+Also, there are cases where several strategies are suitable for a given provider.

 1. Fill the name of the applicable mapping.
 Use the following table as reference: